Get the Recipe

-Next, it's just a matter of waiting for it to cook through; it's ready when an instant-read thermometer inserted in the thickest part registers about 135°F. Again, if you think the skin is getting too brown before the fish is cooked through, just use the carving fork to lift it, then move it to a cooler part of the grill to finish.
+Next, it's just a matter of waiting for it to cook through.
+It's ready when an instant-read thermometer inserted in the thickest part registers about 135°F (57°C).
+Again, if you think the skin is getting too brown before the fish is cooked through, just use the carving fork to lift it, then move it to a cooler part of the grill to finish.

-Once it's ready, let the fish rest 5 minutes or so, then carve it up following my instructions here.
+Once it's ready, let the fish rest five minutes or so, then carve it up following my instructions here.

-As for serving, you can eat it as-is, with just a squeeze of lemon and/or a drizzle of olive oil.
+As for serving, you can eat the fish as is, with just a squeeze of lemon and/or a drizzle of olive oil.
 Or you can serve it with a condiment, like this olive-and-tomato compote I whipped up.